Positive-Unlabelled Active Learning to Curate a Dataset for Orca Resident Interpretation: Introduction

 \subsection{Passive Acoustic Monitoring}

 Passive acoustic monitoring (PAM) involves setting up a recording device in a region of interest, and permitting it to record indiscriminately without human oversight~\cite{f9449875-5719-3b43-98fb-c569297e2425}.
 Data is later analysed to determine the presence of sound-producing species.
 PAM datasets are unique because they are recorded in-the-wild without confounding research vessel interference~\cite{WILLIAMS2006301,D2009}.
+One of the unique challenges of passive acoustic data is that it generates a tremendous amount of data, yet only a small fraction of it involves the species of interest.
+This results in datasets with extreme class imbalance.
 Historically, PAM was reviewed by human annotators~\cite{Tzanetakis}, but algorithms have been developed to preprocess and filter acoustic data at scale, and to automatically detect species presence within these large-scale datasets~\cite{pamguard, birdnet}.
 Audio is often record audio with a duty-cycle to reduce labelling effort or storage requirements in remote locations.
-Though duty cycling could potentially cause missed identifications~\cite{10.1121/1.4816552} or innacurate durations~\cite{10.1121/10.0009752}.
+Though duty cycling could potentially cause missed identifications~\cite{10.1121/1.4816552} or inaccurate durations~\cite{10.1121/10.0009752}.

 Human-annotation would be infeasible the scale required to search this archive~\cite{rand2022effects}.
 The most comprehensive approach to date has been Orchive, a digitalization of 20,000 hours of acoustic data from Orcalab, in northern resident killer whale habitat~\cite{Tzanetakis}.
 SRKW acoustic surveys been fragmented.
 From 2006-2011, several hydrophone deployments along the United States coast detected 131 SRKW events~\cite{10.1121/1.4821206}.
 From 2009-2011, 175 days of monitoring contained SRKWs at Swiftsure Bank~\cite{Riera2019}.
 From 2015-2017, 96 days of SRKW events were detected in the winter season in the northern Salish Sea~\cite{10.3389/fmars.2023.1204908}.
 In 2018, 46 days with SRKW events were detected off of Lime Kiln~\cite{10.1121/10.0009752}.
 Between 2018-2020, 605 days contained SRKW presence at Swiftsure Bank~\cite{Riera2019}.
 These studies included duty cycles and intermittent deployment.
 Cumulatively, SRKWs were detected on 1053 days.
 These acoustic data are not available publicly.
 However, during these same periods, there are publicly available (CC-BY-NC-SA 4.0) recordings from OrcaSound, amounting to 122 whale days from 2018-2022.